-Among the affected are Heathrow outside London, one of Europe's absolutely largest and most trafficked airports.
+Among the affected are Heathrow outside London, Europe's absolute largest and most trafficked airport.
 On X, it is written that the system that handles check-in and boarding for several airlines has "technical problems that may imply delays for passengers".
-The system is also said to be used at other countries' airports.

 Swedavia, which operates several of Sweden's largest airports, states to TT that the attacks just after 10 am have had no impact on Swedish air traffic.
 Neither Kastrup outside Copenhagen is said to be affected at present, according to Danish TV2.